This slow cooker butter chicken is perfect if you feel like eating a nice warm creamy curry for lunch or dinner.

-14 | - Towards the end of cooking, if you found that your curry split, then this can be easily be fixed by adding a bit of cornstarch and water.
-First mix one tablespoon of cornstarch with one tablespoon of water in a separate bowl.
-Once mixed, pour the cornstarch mixture into the curry and stir through.
+- If the curry splits, it can be fixed by adding a bit of cornstarch and water.
+First, mix one tablespoon of cornstarch with one tablespoon of water in a separate bowl.
+Pour the cornstarch mixture into the curry and stir through.
 Allow to cook for a further ten minutes.